dicecat/bwh-auto/README.md

 Add add-site.sh functionality.
 Optional to add OSPOS or WordPress web contents.
-Optional to ban direct IP access, preventing WordPress from exposing your ip & domain.
+Optional to ban direct IP access, preventing WordPress from exposing your IP & domain.
 Either add-site.sh or ss-libev.sh should also work independently after autoall.sh runs.

 ### v0.1